-2) The Company has acquired vehicles from related party Longo Latvia JSC and Subsidary and these vehicles were sold to customers through finance lease (Note 18).
+1) The Company has acquired vehicles from Subsidary and these vehicles were sold to customers through finance lease (Note 18).
 No gain or loss occurred on these transactions.

-3) Cession income from transaction with related parties is included in the net gain/(loss) from de-recognition of financial assets measured at amortized costs (Note 8).
+2) Cession income from transaction with related parties is included in the net gain/(loss) from de-recognition of financial assets measured at amortized costs (Note 8).